-In June, 2021, the writer Eric Baard shared with The New Yorker a poaching alarm raised by the Broad Channel resident Don Riepe.
+In June, 2021, the writer Erik Baard shared with The New Yorker a poaching alarm raised by the Broad Channel resident Don Riepe.
 Riepe had posted on Facebook a video of lights on the bay that turned out to be, as he suspected, poachers collecting diamondback terrapins.
 For the short documentary “Greywater,” the New Yorker filmmaker Daniel Lombroso set out to stalk these modern-day poachers.

 Lombroso hoped to uncover the workings of an international poaching syndicate behind those bobbing lights on the bay.
 But the men and women Lombroso encountered weren’t from a poaching ring; they were seeking more common quarries, like clams and blue-claw crabs.